groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/nodejs-java/com.groupdocs.viewer.options/timeunit/_index.md

 Time unit of the project duration.

 The TimeUnit enum represents different time units for specifying the duration of a project in the GroupDocs.Viewer component.
 It provides a set of predefined time units that can be used to represent and calculate the duration of a project, such as days, months and so on.
+For details, see the [documentation][].

 Example usage: